andersen-lab/MPXV_wastewater_sequencing/README.md

 ## Amplicon sequencing

-To limit the number of amplicons, we first determine the minimum set of nucleotide positions needed to discriminate between all clades/lineages
+To limit the number of amplicons, we first determine the minimum set of nucleotide positions needed to discriminate between all clades/lineages as annotated in the [NextStrain tree](https://nextstrain.org/mpox/all-clades).
 ```sh
 python ./scripts/minimize_barcodes.py
 ```
-This results in a list of 36 nucleotide positions (minimal_positions.csv) that cover all lineages (minimal_barcodes.csv).
+This results in a list of 36 nucleotide positions (minimal_positions.csv) that cover all currently assigned lineages (minimal_barcodes.csv).

-Next, we search for forward and reverse primers around these nucleotide positions.
+Next, we create amplicons by searching for forward and reverse primers around these 36 nucleotide positions.
 ```sh
 python ./scripts/find_primers.py
 ```
-These primer sets are non-overlapping.
 Two amplicons span 2 nucleotide positions, reducing the total number of amplicons to 34 (primers_output.csv).
+Amplicons are non-overlapping

 We then cross-check in the alignment if the primer-binding locations contain mutations that could lead to amplicon drop out.
 ```sh